oleg-alexandrov/PolyView/Readme.md

 * Zoom and pan
 * Reset the view to contain all polygons with a small padding
 * Change the order in which the polygons are displayed
+* Sequential display of objects, used to display objects one at a time.
 * Show/hide annotations (text labels)
 * Show the polygons filled with color
 * Show the vertices only (no edges)